didomi/firebase/README.md

 ## Functions

+### Create a consent event

+The `createConsentEvent`([functions/create-consent-event.js](functions/create-consent-event.js)>) function uses the Didomi API to create a consent event and store a consent update for a user.

+The function uses the user email from Firebase Authentication by default as the organization user ID to associate with the event.
+Update the function code to use another identifier.

+See <https://developers.didomi.io/api/consents/events> for more information on consent events.

 ### Create a Preference Center URL

 The `createPreferenceCenterURL`([functions/create-preference-center-url.js](functions/create-preference-center-url.js)>) function uses the Didomi API to create an authenticated Preference Center URL.